ORCID/ORCID-Source/orcid-integration-test/src/test/manual-test/README.md

 65. Go to https://qa.orcid.org/signin and sign in with

 		0000-0002-3646-4021
-		Password: *QA password*.
+		Password: *Ask a member of the tech team!*.
 Check that there is a tab 'MEMBER TOOLS'

 66. Click on the 'MEMBER TOOLS' tab, and check the page loads